meqash/extract_seed/README.md

 # put the excutable code (rdseed, mseed2sac) path in the enivornment PATH
 # this code can extract SAC into any time sery length (less than one day) with any percantage of overlapping.
 # this code will fill the blanks with average amlitude
-# this can remove the respone, and do decimation
+# it can remove the respone, and do decimation